 The Trustees have decided not to take non-financial considerations into account in the selection, retention and realisation of investments.
-For this purpose, non-financial matters means the views of the members and beneficiaries including (but not limited to) their ethical views and their views in relation to social and environmental impact and present and future quality of life of the members and beneficiaries of the Scheme.
+For this purpose, non-financial matters means the views of the members and beneficiaries including (but not limited to) their ethical views, and their views in relation to social and environmental impact and present and future quality of life.
 In reaching this decision, the Trustees have considered both the challenges of engaging a properly representative sample of members and the strong likelihood of a lack of consensus among those most likely to respond to such a consultation.

-11. Voting Stewardship & Engagement
+11. Voting, stewardship & engagement